rfhb/ctrdata/README.md

 designs and conduct of trials and their availability for patients.
 The package is to be used within the [R](https://www.r-project.org/) system.

-Last edit 2019-08-10 for version 0.19.9001, with breaking changes, bug fixes and new features:
+Last edit 2019-10-01 for version 0.20, with *breaking changes*, bug fixes and new features:

-  - minimised dependencies: works now with `RSQLite` (\>= 2.1.2), as well as with local and remote MongoDB servers, via R package `nodbi` (\>= 0.2.9.9100).
-This is a breaking change that could not be avoided when generalising the database access, which was made possible by introducing a REGEXP operator into [RSQLite](https://github.com/r-dbi/RSQLite/pull/296) and adding a set of methods to `nodbi` based on the Json1 extension of [SQLite](https://github.com/ropensci/nodbi/pull/25).
+  - minimised dependencies: works now with `RSQLite` (\>= 2.1.2), as well as with local and remote MongoDB servers, via R package `nodbi` (\>= 0.3).
+This is a breaking change that could not be avoided in order to generalise the database access, and it was made possible by introducing a REGEXP operator into [RSQLite](https://github.com/r-dbi/RSQLite/pull/296) and adding a set of methods to `nodbi` based on the Json1 extension of [SQLite](https://github.com/ropensci/nodbi/pull/25).